 PSA Peugeot Citroen is one of France's biggest carmakers, and will regain its former position as the #2 in Europe following a shock deal to acquire GM's Opel and Vauxhall brands in 2017.
 Until recently PSA's traditional focus on its home market, as well as recurrent financial problems since the 1980s, had caused it to be overshadowed by domestic rival Renault.
 PSA attempted to kickstart international expansion through aggressive moves into Asia, Latin America and the Middle East, but sales remained doggedly flat for several years, hampered by a lack of new launches.
 A new management team was installed at the end of 2006 to break the group out of its rut, but the downturn in the economy did not help recovery, and the group announced an unexpected loss for 2008, resulting in another change of leadership.
 There was a modest improvement in performance for 2010, also the 200th anniversary of the Peugeot brand, but losses again the year after.
 That prompted the creation of a sourcing alliance with GM, also struggling in Europe.
 Although that project fell flat and was partially unwound only a year later at the American company's instigation, it was to sow the seeds of a much bigger deal a few years later.
 In the mean time, PSA's Chinese partner DongFeng Motors and the French state agreed in 2014 to provide much-needed cash to keep the business afloat.
 That return to financial stability allowed PSA to negotiate a dramatic new expansion to its portfolio in 2017, with an agreement to acquire GM's Opel and Vauxhall.
+It also subsequently made approaches, which were rebuffed, to Fiat Chrysler.

 Which agencies handle advertising for Peugeot and Citroen?
 Find out more from the Account Assignments database.